Niger's military announces a coup on national television

 Soldiers in Niger have announced a coup, imposing a curfew and closing borders in a country that is a key U.S. ally in West Africa.

-Secretary of State Antony Blinken said he spoke with Niger's President Mohamed Bazoum and said that the U.S. " strongly support him as the democratically elected president of the country."
+Secretary of State Antony Blinken said he spoke with Niger's President Mohamed Bazoum and said that the U.S. "strongly supports him as the democratically elected president of the country."

 Bazoum had been effectively held hostage all day by members of the presidential guard.
 Soldiers went on state television after midnight there and announced the coup, saying the country's constitution has been dissolved and all institutions suspended.